patelsoumyaranjan04/Container_Terminal_Simulation/README.md

 ## Simulation Details
 ### Vessel Class (`vessel.py`)

-- **berth:** Simulates the vessel berthing process.
+- **berth:** Simulates the vessel berthing process, manages the allocation of cranes, and waits for all cranes to complete the unloading process.
-- **unload_container:** Handles the unloading of a single container using a crane and requests a truck for transportation.
-- **transport_container:** Manages the transportation of a container by a truck.
+- **transport_container:** Manages the transportation of a container by a truck from the vessel to the storage yard.
-- **unload_next_container:** Unloads the next container if there are any remaining.
-- **unload:** Oversees the unloading of all containers from the vessel.
+- **unload:** Manages the unloading of all containers from the vessel using cranes, and requests trucks for transporting the containers.
+It ensures cranes operate efficiently without waiting for truck availability.
-- **process:** Coordinates the entire sequence of arrival, berthing, and unloading.
+- **process:** Coordinates the entire sequence of arrival, berthing, and unloading of the vessel.

 ### Simulation Class (`simulation.py`)